ofiwg/libfabric/man/fi_tagged.3.md

 and/or fi_tsendmsg.

 *FI_REMOTE_CQ_DATA*
-: Applies to fi_tsendmsg and fi_tsenddatato.
+: Applies to fi_tsendmsg and fi_tsenddata.
 Indicates
   that remote CQ data is available and should be sent as part of the request.
 See fi_getinfo for additional details on FI_REMOTE_CQ_DATA.